ScreenFlow

 If you don’t need a shareable file and would rather directly upload to your video sharing platform of choice, ScreenFlow offers that option as well.

-Vimeo and Youtube are the most well-known video sharing sites, but you may want to add the file via a cloud storage service like Dropbox.
-Whatever you choose, you’ll need to select your settings in the same way as for a normal export, but you’ll also need your login credentials for the program you are uploading too.
-These permissions only to allow ScreenFlow to upload your video; the program will not do anything without your explicit permission.
+Vimeo and YouTube are the most well-known video sharing sites, but you may want to add the file via a cloud storage service like Dropbox.
+Whatever you choose, you’ll need to select your settings in the same way as for a normal export, but you’ll also need your login credentials for the program you are uploading to.
+These permissions only allow ScreenFlow to upload your video; the program will not do anything without your explicit permission.
 Additionally, you can revoke permissions at any time.

-Reasons Behind My Review Ratings
+Reasons Behind My Ratings

 Effectiveness: 4.5/5

 ScreenFlow does exactly what it says, and excellently.
 Capturing and recording your screen is a quick and simple process, with plenty of advanced options for customization.
-The editing features are well developed and intuitive to use.
+The editing features are well-developed and intuitive to use.

 You can create relevant effects such as callouts and text overlay with ease.
 The timeline is also full-featured, with a layered management system that lets you add complex effects and manage your media easily.
 However, the program is most useful for annotating screen recordings and would be ill-suited to other forms of editing; it lacks versatility.